 As awesome as guide books can be, they can also be pretty pricey.
 I find pretty much all of my travel information for upcoming trips online, specifically from blogs.
-Not to mention a ton of bloggers also offer discounts for a number of things, like AirBnB stays (hello to over $20 in savings!).
+Not to mention a ton of bloggers also offer discounts for a number of things, like AirBnB stays.
 If you really like guide books then I’d suggest purchasing eBooks (cheaper) or single chapters if you’re looking for anything specific.
 Lonely Planet offers both options!

 You know that you’ll be making some purchases before your trip that are for your trip, it’s inevitable.
 So while you have the time to why not shop the sales?
 Make a list of what you’ll need and keep an eye out for those things.
 Check Amazon, other shops online, and at cheap stores (like WalMart) that carry many items for a fraction of the price.
 Especially for stuff like toiletries!

 Got clothes that you no longer wear?
 Books that are now just clutter?
 Sell them all.
 Even if you’re selling items for $5-$10 they will quickly add up.
 Electronics are easy to earn a good amount on, and so is furniture.

 PICK UP SOME WORK ON THE SIDE

 There is always a way to earn a little extra income on the side.
 Pick up an odd job here and there or a second job.
 Do freelance work, or use a hobby to sell stuff (seriously even baking cookies and selling them at work can help).
 Find something that works for you.